Alicepinch/roots-cafe/README.md

 - Visit us page - Written address, iframe map, opening times and COVID update.
 - About us section - Information about roots cafe.
 - Image Carousel - Some images of the food to accompany the menu.
-- Instagram grid - A display of instagtam photos.
+- Instagram grid - A gallery of instagtam photos.
 - Reviews section - Customer quotes from trip advisor.
 - Footer - with quick contact links and social media links.
 - Sticky navigation - A navigation bar that stays at the top of the page when scrolling.

 #### Future Features:
-- An advanced reviews section from either google reviews or trip advisor or trust pilot
+- An advanced reviews section from either google reviews or trip advisor or trust pilot.
-- A booking system which displays all available dates and times
+- A booking system which displays all available dates and times.
-- Form going through to an automated system
+- Form going through to an automated system.
-- A sign up subscription modal
+- A sign up subscription modal.
-- A 404 page
+- A 404 page.
-- A promotional video
+- A promotional video.

 ### Structure
 ---

-The structure  of this website will be a linear structure with no subpages.
+The structure f this website will be a linear structure with no subpages.
 The navigation on the top will include.
-Home, Menu, Visit , Contact.
+Home, Menu, Visit us, Contact.

 #### The Homepage: